Chocolandes/ChocolandesAPP/README.md

 This repository contains the codes  that were used to make de fornt-end of the Chocolandes app.

 If you just want to use the app, you have to download the apk file on your phone or laptop.

+You can edit the code in the APP.js file